Diamondgift/Sales-and-Customer-Profitability-Dashboard/README.md

 ## 📊 Project Overview

 This project presents an interactive Power BI dashboard designed to analyze sales performance and customer profitability.
-The dashboard provides insights into sales trends, profit by brand, customer distribution by region, income levels, and product categories.
+It provides clear insights into sales trends, profit by brand, customer distribution by region, income levels, and product categories.

 ### Key Features
 - Total Sales by Year